 Finally, the Machine Learning models recommend the products to the users that reflect on different websites.
 Also, the recommendation of the product can be seen in your Facebook accounts.
 This helps improve sales and increase business revenue.
 By this example, we can infer how crucial the data is and how the tools of Data Science pave way for the growth of any business.

-Learn more about Artificial Intelligence from this AI Course and get ahead in your career!
+Learn more about Data Science from these Data Science Courses and get ahead in your career!

 What is Artificial Intelligence?

-Artificial Intelligence is the imposition of humans intelligence to robots or machines, especially computer systems.
+Artificial Intelligence is the imposition of human intelligence on robots or machines, especially computer systems.
 It involves a three-step process: